intel/llvm/sycl/doc/UsersManual.md

     or "surface-index" and that cannot be automatically converted to their "stateless" equivalents.

+    The stateless memory accesses enforcement is disabled by default.

+    -fno-sycl-esimd-force-stateless-mem is used to tell compiler not to enforce usage of stateless memory accesses.

     NOTE: "Stateful" accesses are those that use SYCL accessors or a pair of "surface-index" + 32-bit byte-offset and use specific memory access data port messages to read/write/fetch.
     "Stateless" accesses are those that use memory locations represented with virtual memory addresses such as USM pointers.

-    For some of usages using "stateless" memory may be beneficial as it does not have  the limit of 4Gb per surface.
+    The "stateless" memory may be beneficial as it does not have the limit of 4Gb per surface.
     Also, some of Intel GPUs or GPU run-time/drivers may support only "stateless" memory accesses.